 What is Nomex?
 Meta-amide, or meta-phenylene isophthalamide, is made from meta-phenylenediamine a...

-Kevlar fiber Introduction In the development of materials science, Kevlar fiber has particularly ...
+Kevlar Fiber Introduction In the development of materials science, Kevlar fiber has particularly ...